lunarring/tac/README.md

 A crucial aspect of the Test Chain Approach is the enforcement that progression through the chain is contingent upon the successful fulfillment of each test.
 This means that the framework will only move to the next block once the current tests have been run and passed, ensuring that each step builds upon a solid and verified foundation.
 If a test fails, the system can incorporate mechanisms for retrying the task, refining the instructions, or escalating the issue to supervisory layers for further analysis and resolution.

-In summary, the Test Chain Approach embodies a systematic, test-driven methodology for AI-assisted software development.
-By intertwining precise instructions, automated test generation, and AI-driven code modifications within a modular framework, it ensures that every code change is both intentional and verified.
-This approach not only enhances code quality and reliability but also fosters an efficient and scalable development process adaptable to evolving project demands.
-Establishing this framework sets the stage for innovative advancements in AI-driven coding practices, paving the way for more autonomous, reliable, and high-quality software development workflows.

 ## Getting Started

 ### Prerequisites